Vietnam.vn - Nền tảng quảng bá Việt Nam

 A new study finds that alligators, along with dozens of other animals, are using Florida's sewer system to move around the city.

-Scientists have long known that the state’s extensive storm sewer system is home to a variety of wildlife.
-But a new study published in the journal Urban Naturalist reveals for the first time the extent to which Florida’s sewer system is used by alligators and other species.
+Scientists have long known that the state's extensive stormwater system is home to a variety of wildlife, but new research published in the journal Urban Naturalist reveals for the first time the extent to which alligators and other species use the system in Florida.

 “It was like a scene from the Ninja Turtles,” said Alan Ivory, a PhD student at the University of Florida who led the study.
-“The biodiversity in the sewer system is incredible.”
+“The biodiversity in the sewer system is amazing.”

 Tổng cộng có 35 loài khác nhau đã được ghi nhận trong hệ thống cống rãnh tại quận Alachua, Florida. (Ảnh: Alan Ivory, UF/IFAS)